Communities Over Corporations

-Like most other retail businesses since the 1950’s, the growth of large chains have been driven by globalization and economies of scale.
-The consequence has been the industrialization of our food system with a collection of “too big to fail” agribusiness and food corporations, just like other segments of our economy.
-It has diminished the personal trust and relationship between those who grow our food and those who buy it, and it raises worries about a decline in quality and ethical standards, when big businesses driven by bottom lines buy smaller brands.
-Wall Street’s emphasis on scale to expand market share encourages the competitive and predatory behavior of these large chains.
-Now that you can shop at the same name across the country, many smaller, local grocers have vanished as a result.
+Like most other retail businesses since the 1950’s, the growth of large chains have been driven by globalization and consolidation.
+The consequence has been the industrialization of our food system with a collection of “too big to fail” agribusinesses and food corporations, just like other segments of our economy.
+It has diminished the trust and personal relationship between those who grow our food and those who buy it, and it raises worries about a decline in quality and ethical standards, when big businesses driven by bottom lines buy smaller brands.
+Wall Street’s emphasis on scale to expand market share also encourages the competitive and predatory behavior of large chains.
+Now that you can shop at the same name across the country, many smaller, local grocers can’t compete on price and have vanished.

-Although these big corporations strain to appear locally connected, they are naturally aligned with big farmers and big vendors.
-At this scale we lose quality of food and sense of community.
-And our culture is poorer for it.
+Although these big corporations strive to appear locally connected, their scale naturally aligns them with big farmers and big vendors.
+At this scale, we lose quality of food and sense of community, and our culture is poorer for it.

 Large corporate systems are stock market companies that must grow and secure greater and greater profits.
 This encourages the building of more and more stores which promotes more and more consumption.
 A future goal in an ideal world must be to limit consumption and resource use and instead find a replacement for the psychological crutch of consumerism.
 With a planet of limited natural resources, there is on other result but environmental degradation.

-The economy needs to be relocalized.
-Instead of economies of scale we need economies of community.
+We believe the economy needs to be relocalized.
+Instead of economies of scale, we need economies of community.
 Economies of community can counter with a movement to create networks of farms, small manufacturers, local restaurants, independent distributors and motivated citizens all deeply engaged and connected with Richmond.
-Such a system makes people a part of something greater than themselves.
-A community of human beings who choose to establish healthy lifestyles and a clean sustainable environment.
+Such a system makes people a part of something greater than themselves: a community of human beings who choose to establish healthy lifestyles and a clean sustainable environment.